-Place any goods, tables, blankets, booths or any type of food or merchandise for sale or any vending unit or other equipment used in vending on any public place or sidewalk, including that part of the sidewalk between any paved portion of the sidewalk and roadway, except that a licensed solicitor may sell food or merchandise on a public sidewalk from a nonmotorized vending unit or units for which a license has been procured from the Chief of Police and is prominently displayed thereon and upon which all food and merchandise and peripheral equipment is attached or placed, which unit or units meets all the following requirements:
+Place on any public place or sidewalk, including any tree, lawn or other portion of the public right-of-way that is not within the roadway, any goods, tables, blankets, booths or any type of merchandise for sale or any vending unit or other equipment used in vending, except that a licensed solicitor may sell merchandise on a public sidewalk from a nonmotorized vending unit or units (hereinafter, referred to as "vending cart") for which a license has been procured from the City Clerk and is prominently displayed thereon and upon which all merchandise and peripheral equipment is attached or placed, which unit or units meet all the following requirements:

 Separate units may be used in one operation, provided that when they are fully opened for business the total space occupied by said units does not exceed the maximum set forth in Subsection A(5)(a) above, and provided further that the units are kept adjacent to each other and that each separate unit is at all times tended by at least one person.

 All vending units shall be on rubber-tired wheels, at least four inches in diameter, with a leg or legs or brakes which shall keep the unit stationary when it is not intended to be moved, and which unit is fully mobile and able to be immediately moved by a single person tending the unit.

 Vending units shall have all peripheral equipment attached thereto, including seating, if desired, for the person tending the unit.

 Vending units shall have a self-contained and secure storage place for all merchandise and peripheral equipment used in the vending operation, so that the same can be quickly and safely stored if the vending unit has to be moved.